brianjdowling101/project-1-concrete-handbag/README.md

 - Firefox Developer Tools: Used for testing, debugging, and performance optimization.

+- Screenfly to test website on different size devices.

 - GitHub: For version control and project hosting.
 ---